Trahloc/midi-qol/README.md

 ## FVTTEncounterStats.
 This module keeps very detailed stats about each encounter you run and is fully compatible with midi-qol.
 If keeping game stats is your thing it's worth a look.
 Much better and more informative than the midi inbuilt rollStats.

-## Minor Roll Enhancements.
-* Generally not compatible.
-* You can use MRE to manage accelerator keys, provided you set it to be registered first in libWrapper settings.
-* I've only done a little bit of playing with the attack/damage behaviour, but it seems to be incompatible with midi.

 ## Advantage Reminder for dnd5e
 If you don't fast-forward rolls this does a good job of highlight the default advantage/disadvantage/critical status of a roll.